 Overview of Data Mining Methodology:

-The lecture will be given, depending on the participants, in English, French or German.
+The lecture will be given in German.
 During the course questions may be asked in English, French or German.
 Training documents will be all in English.
 All participants will receive a printed version of the documentation for personal use only.

 StatSoft (Europe) GmbH, Hamburg - Subject to change.

 Participants should be familiar with basic statistics, including multiple linear regression.
-A laptop with preinstalled TIBCO Statistica course license (download), which runs 30 days.
+A laptop with preinstalled TIBCO Statistica course license will be provided.
 We will provide you with the details before the course begins.

 Course fees and discounts: